AlexsLemonade/OpenPBTA-analysis/figures/README.md

 That README should detail what analysis modules or individual scripts are required to generate the individual panels for that figure.

 Scripts that are exclusively for creating publication-ready plots, both main text and supplementary, are available in `figures/scripts` and should be documented in the `figures/scripts/README.md`.
+Scripts that are _only_ used to create supplementary figures and do not export any main text figures should begin with the prefix `supp-`.

 ## Figure Guidelines